 While we lobby to reform the system, we must work within it.
 The issues that matter most to us must become the core of the public debate.
 By the time they reach the Governor’s desk, there needs to have been a history of serious discussion, coalition development and evidence-based practice behind them.

 To sit back and wait until the budget is presented in late March is to abdicate responsibility, and to handcuff oneself on the most important document to be presented to the legislature each year.

 I will do the work of talking - to neighbors, colleagues and leadership - about the budget issues year-round.

 I will work for tax fairness, treating people with the respect they deserve, and not treating corporations as people.

 I am not, like many Democratic political insiders, resigned to the current tax system, where large corporations are permitted to avoid their taxes, where the wealthy do not pay their fair share, where fear of the Republican mantra of “always cut taxes” determines the boundaries of the debate.
-We have made great progress on social issues in Maryland the past four years; now it’s time for a progressive economic agenda.
+We have made great progress on social issues in Maryland; now it’s time for a much more progressive economic agenda.
 America was once the “can-do” nation; Maryland must lead the nation back to that spirit of achievement.

 “Some people continue to defend trickle-down theories which assume that economic growth, encouraged by a free market, will inevitably succeed in bringing

 about greater justice and inclusiveness in the world,” Francis wrote in the papal statement.
 “This opinion, which has never been confirmed by the facts,

 expresses a crude and naive trust in the goodness of those wielding economic power and in the sacralized workings of the prevailing economic system.”

 “Meanwhile,” he added, “the excluded are still waiting.”